joekreu/basic_pcp/README.md

 where `[7|8]` has `lbp=7` and `rbp=8`, and `[9|10]` has `lbp=9` and `rbp=10`.

+Prefix and postfix operators can be specified.
+Use help option (`-h`) for details.

 ## 4. Structure of the source files.
 Dependencies

 The software is in the following files: Ten parser modules (see 3.1), the